 The Gabb Phone is able to connect to WiFi and use cellular data.
 However, it does not come with any sort of internet browsing, so children are unable to visit any websites.
 While this may be suitable for a very young child, visiting websites will become a necessity as a child gets older.
 Parents may prefer a safe phone such as the MMGuardian Phone that offers filtered internet browsing as an option for when their child reaches that stage.

-Parents are not able to install any additional apps on their child’s Gabb Phone, other than the custom apps that Gabb allows.
+Parents are not able to install any additional apps on their child’s Gabb Phone, other than the vetted apps that Gabballows.
 Therefore, installing extra parental controls on the phone is not possible.

 If you are interested in having more parental control options such as limiting your child’s screen time, monitoring their activity, or controlling who they can communicate with, you should consider a phone that has more options such as the MMGuardian Phone.

 In addition to purchasing the phone, parents also need to purchase a monthly plan that covers the cost of the parental controls and cellular plan.
-For both phone options, the monthly plan starts at $24.99/month.
+The monthly plan starts at $24.99/month (2 year contract with no data).
+The cheapest option with data (3GB) is $34.99/month with a 2 year contract, or $39.99/month with no contract.
+Extra data can be added, but there is no unlimited option.

 From a technical perspective, there are many external reasons that GPS locations could fail or be inaccurate, but this many complaints indicates that Gabb’s software may not be reliable.
 We thought this was worth mentioning as know their child’s location is a high priority for most parents.